-Specifically, based on comments received by the Participants on this and other topics related to the consolidated audit trail, the Participants believe that information related to sub-account allocations - the allocation of shares in a primary market offering to the accounts that ultimately will own them - currently is maintained by broker-dealers in a manner that would allow for reporting to the Central Repository without unreasonable costs and could assist the Commission and the Participants in their regulatory obligations, including a variety of rulemaking and policy decisions.
-By contrast, the reporting of so-called "top account" information in Primary Market Transactions to the Central Repository would involve significantly more costs which, https://cloud.google.com/developers/articles/auto-scaling-on-the-google-cloud-platform/.
-All observations and costs as provided in this section include secondary offerings.
+Specifically, based on comments received by the Participants on this and other topics related to the consolidated audit trail, 150 the Participants believe that information related to sub-account allocations - the allocation of shares in a primary market offering to the accounts that ultimately will own them - currently is maintained by broker-dealers in a manner that would allow for reporting to the Central Repository without unreasonable costs and could assist the Commission and the Participants in their regulatory obligations, including a variety of rulemaking and policy decisions.
+By contrast, the reporting of so-called "top account" information in Primary Market Transactions to the Central Repository would involve significantly more costs which,

+147 See, e.g., Google Cloud Platform, https://cloud.google.com/developers/articles/auto-scaling-on-the-google-cloud-platform/.
+148 All observations and costs as provided in this section include secondary offerings.